PlutoPanther/se_project_aroundtheus/README.md

 **Intro**

+My site is live at https://plutopanther.github.io/se_project_aroundtheus/

-This project is made so all the elements are displayed correctly on popular screen sizes.
-This was my first time using grid layout for styling.
+This project was created so all the elements are displayed correctly on popular screen sizes.
+It was my first time using grid layout for styling.
 I look forward to using it more in the future and familiarizing my self deeper with its uses/fuctions.
 So far this has been the most difficult project to complete, but working with grid, font faces, and media queries will only exponentially get easier with every use moving forward.

 **Figma**